-The FAWCO Foundation Development Grant Fund is a dynamic program which financially assists projects that are passionately supported by FAWCO Member Clubs.
+The FAWCO Foundation Development Grants financially assist projects which are passionately supported by FAWCO Member Clubs and FAUSA.
 The purpose of the program is to fund projects that can make an immediate impact and lead to success for the people they support.
-The assistance offered should be direct and have a sustainable goal.
+The assistance offered should be direct, with a goal of sustainability.

-FAWCO Member Clubs have been aiding worthy and reputable charitable projects throughout the world through The FAWCO Foundation for over 45 years.
-Some clubs are working “hands-on” with their projects, while others make donations of goods or financial contributions.
+Through The Foundation, FAWCO Member Clubs and FAUSA have been aiding worthy and reputable charitable projects around the globe for over 45 years.
+Some clubs are working “hands-on” with their projects while others make financial contributions or donations of goods.

-FAWCO Member Clubs are passionate about suporting projects that improve the human condition throughout the world.
+FAWCO Member Clubs and FAUSA are passionate about supporting projects that improve the human condition throughout the world.
 The DGs provide the financial assistance that can help the recipients achieve their goals.